"""The core state representation.

 Returns:

-list[PhonopyAtoms]: A list of PhonopyAtoms objects, one per batch
+list[PhonopyAtoms]: A list of PhonopyAtoms objects, one per system

 """